Lymp2/lympanyart/content/post/about.md

 **No risk**... apart from a small upfront fee, you will not be committed to purchasing the picture - even if you simply don't like it or just change your mind.

-If you're local (South East England), I'd prefer to take reference photos of your subject myself.
+If you live near me (South East England), I'd prefer to take reference photos of your subject myself.
 But if you have a good photo you can email me, I might be able to work from that (but no guarantees).

 ## Requests